AmeriCorps Seniors RSVP of the Red River Valley

-The Retired and Senior Volunteer Program (RSVP) of the Red River Valley connects volunteers age 55 and over with service opportunities in their communities that match their skills and availability.
-From building houses to immunizing children, from enhancing the capacity of non-profit organizations to improving and protecting the environment, RSVP volunteers put their unique talents to work to make a difference.
+AmeriCorps Seniors Retired and Senior Volunteer Program of the Red River Valley (formerly RSVP of the Red River Valley), connects adults age 55 and over with service opportunities in their communities that match their skills, interests and availability.
+Choosing how, when and where they want to take action, RSVP volunteers put their talents to work to make a difference!

 Perhaps the first and biggest benefit people get from volunteering is the satisfaction of incorporating service into their lives and making a difference in their community and country.
 The intangible benefits alone—such as pride, satisfaction and accomplishment—are worthwhile reasons to serve.